-Not many Country Music songwriters get the opportunity to write one of those songs that is covered over and over again by recording artists.
+Not many Country Music songwriters get the opportunity to write a song that is covered over and over again by numerous artists.
 However, Country Johnny Mathis got the chance a few times in his songwriting career and one song in particular stands at the top of the list.
 “If You Don’t Somebody Else Will” was written in the early 50’s as a co-write between Johnny, Jimmy Lee Fautheree and Geraldine Page.

 The song began to be covered by many other artists over the next few decades.
 Wanda Jackson (1954), Rita Robbins (1954), Johnny Bond & Wesley Tuttle (1957), The York Brothers, The Osborne Brothers (1958), LeRoy Van Dyke (1960), Porter Wagoner, Connie Stevens (1961), George Jones & Margie Singleton (1962), George Hamilton IV (1963), Doug Kershaw (1978)